Azure/azure-sdk-for-python/sdk/storage/azure-storage-file-share/README.md

     share_service_client = ShareServiceClient(account_url="https://<my_account_name>.file.core.windows.net", credential=sas_token)
     ```

-2. To use a storage account [shared access key](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-shared-key/)
+2. To use a storage account [shared key](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-shared-key/)
-    (aka account access key), provide the key as a string.
+    (aka account key or access key), provide the key as a string.
 This can be found in the Azure Portal under the "Access Keys"
     section or by running the following Azure CLI command:

     ```az storage account keys list -g MyResourceGroup -n MyStorageAccount```